rgraff/riak-record/README.md

 # riak-record

 RiakRecord is a thin and immature wrapper around riak-ruby-client.
 It creates a bucket for each class, provides a simple finder, and creates attribute reader.
+It adds a layer over the Riak::Client to make interacting with Riak more ActiveRecord-like while still giving you all the access to Riak's underlying client's capabilities.

 ## Usage